davidnewhall/indigraphs/README.md

 cd ~/Documents/Indigo
 git clone git@github.com:davidnewhall/indigraphs.git
 ````
- - I'm not sure how to pull the SQL Logger database settings from Indigo yet, so for now you'll have to edit the script and put in your SQL server info.
-It should just be your username if you followed this guide.
-The rest of the defaults are what you want.
- - `nano indigraphs.py` or `vim indigraphs.py` and fix the `DBUSER`.
- - You'll need to fix your PATH.
+ - You'll need to fix your PATH, like this:
  - `export PATH=$PATH:/usr/local/bin:/Applications/Postgres.app/Contents/Versions/latest/bin:/Library/Application\ Support/Perceptive\ Automation/Indigo\ 7/IndigoPluginHost.app/Contents/MacOS/`
- - I recommend putting this in your `.bashrc`.
+ - I recommend putting this in your `.bashrc` or `.profile` - whatever works for you.
  - There is one dependency: `sudo easy_install graphitesend`
  - Test it: `./indigraphs.py`
  - No output?
 It worked.
 Look in your Indigo Log.
 You should see something like `Script [Indigraphs] Metrics Updated: 1342, Rows Skipped: 1272, Tables Scanned: 58`.